Mycoplasma pneumoniae infection

 Infection is spread by contact with droplets released from the upper and lower respiratory tracts of infected persons.
-The incubation period varies from one to three weeks.
+The incubation period varies from 1–3 weeks.
 M. pneumoniae is a common cause of community-acquired pneumonia worldwide.
 Immunity after mycoplasma infection is short lived and it is possible to develop recurrent infections.

 What are the symptoms of mycoplasma infection?